It Starts With the Ingredients

 That’s why we hold ourselves to human-grade standards, whether or not it earns us a marketing badge.
 We source like it matters—because it does.
 And we make the food in our own Wisconsin facility, because trust can’t be delegated.

-✅ USDA-inspected meats
+✅ Whole-animal meats

 ✅ Organic produce